netsurf-browser/netsurf/docs/implementing-new-frontend.md

  2. The toolkit specific initialisation is performed (which may involve calling NetSurf provided utility functions for support operations like logging, message translations etc.)
  3. Initialise the NetSurf core.
 After this point all browser functionality is available and registered operations can be called.
  4. Perform toolkiit setup, usually opening the initial browsing window (perhaps according to user preferences)
- 5. Run the toolkits main loop while ensuring the Netsurf scheduled operations are also run at teh apropriate time.
+ 5. Run the toolkits main loop while ensuring the NetSurf scheduled operations are also run at the appropriate time.
  6. Finalisation on completion.

 ## NetSurf operations tables

-The frontend will generally call netsurf interfaces to get a desired behaviour e.g. `browser_window_create()` to create a new browsing context (the `browser_window_` prefix is historical and does not necessarily create a window e.g. on gtk it is more likely to open a tab in an existing window).
-To achive the desired operation some operations need to be performed by the frontend under control of NetSurf, these operations are listed in tables.
+The frontend will generally call NetSurf interfaces to get a desired behaviour e.g. `browser_window_create()` to create a new browsing context (the `browser_window_` prefix is historical and does not necessarily create a window e.g. on gtk it is more likely to open a tab in an existing window).
+To achieve the desired operation some operations need to be performed by the frontend under control of NetSurf, these operations are listed in tables.